Non-Identical Diffusion Models in MIMO-OFDM Channel Generation: Introduction

+In this paper, we propose and discuss a new kind of diffusion model, namely the non-identical diffusion model.
+Unlike traditional diffusion models, we use a matrix time indicator with the same shape as the input to better characterize the current error during the diffusion process.
+This structure provides a new method of generating from a rough estimation with an unbalanced noise distribution, which is common in wireless OFDM receivers.
+Through numerical results, we show the effectiveness of the proposed non-identical diffusion model, and analyze the impact of the noise-adding scheme during training, the initialization pattern, and the time propagation strategy during generation.
+The contributions of this paper are summarized as follows:

-\begin{itemize} \item We propose the non-identical diffusion model, formally define its structure, and establish its theoretical correctness and relationship to standard diffusion models. \item We propose an interleaved time embedding method tailored for non-identical diffusion.
+\begin{itemize} \item We propose the non-identical diffusion model, formally define its structure, and present its forward and denoising formulations together with its relationship to standard diffusion models. \item We propose an interleaved time embedding method tailored for non-identical diffusion.
 When applied to the multi-antenna OFDM channel generation task based on multi-layer perceptron (MLP)-Mixer backbone, the proposed scheme outperforms the traditional diffusion scheme. \item We provide numerical evaluations to validate the proposed framework and analyze the effects of the noise injection strategy during training, the initialization pattern, and the time propagation scheme during generation. \end{itemize}